Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-The RBP-140+ 140MHz filter is kind of expensive, though fairly compact.
-It's also not temperature rated.
-Maybe it could be replaced with discrete components?

 The 78nH inductors in the AX5043 input section don't come in very high Q values, 28 is the best you can get.
 77 and 79nH are even worse.